ferrocene/ferrocene/ferrocene/doc/user-manual/src/self-test/using.rst

    criticalup run ferrocene-self-test

-If, instead, the toolchain was installed manually, ``ferrocene-self-test`` can be run directly:
+If, instead, the toolchain was installed manually, the tool can be run directly:

 .. code::